athena-team/athena/README.md

 - Hybrid CTC/Transformer based end-to-end ASR
 - Speech-Transformer
 - Unsupervised pre-training
+- Multi-GPU training on one machine or across multiple machines with Horovod
-- End-to-end Tacotron2 based TTS w/ multi-speaker and GST
+- End-to-end Tacotron2 based TTS with support for multi-speaker and GST
 - WFST-based decoding
 - Deployment with Tensorflow C++